PrasetyoWibowoo/ChatApp/README.md

   - `[YjsWsProvider] connected`
   - `[YjsWsProvider] received snapshot`

+## Docker notes

+- The backend Dockerfile lives at the repository root (`Dockerfile`).
+This is intentional to support monorepo hosts.
+- Railway is configured to reference that root Dockerfile (see `apps/backend/railway.toml` with `dockerfilePath = "../Dockerfile"`).
+- An additional Dockerfile also exists in `apps/backend/` for local builds if you prefer building from the service folder.

+Optional: You can run the backend in Docker to avoid local toolchain/linker issues on Windows.
+Use the root-level Dockerfile and ensure your `DATABASE_URL` points to the Postgres container (e.g., `postgres://postgres:password@localhost:5433/realtime_notes` for local compose).

 5) Test realtime features (open same doc in 2 tabs)
 - Type in Tab A → Tab B should show:
   - "typing…" indicator in the top bar